turtlemonvh/blanket/README.md

     - bash, docker, python
 - allow progress by writing to a .progress file (a single integer) in addition to curl
     - push to 100 when finished
+- launch new workers over http
+- view workers via ps
+    - keep list of workers in database so have reference to pids

 Look over